Skip to main content

 Additional information

-Black truffle cultivation (Tuber melanosporum Vittad.) has expanded significantly in recent decades in various regions with a Mediterranean climate, characterized by a dry summer period with high temperatures and limited rainfall.
-This is one of the reasons why truffle cultivation in its natural habitat is so complex, primarily because the optimal conditions for symbiotic mycorrhizal development are highly specific in terms of water availability and nutrient abundance.
+The cultivation of the black truffle (Tuber melanosporum Vittad.) has expanded significantly in recent decades in various regions with a Mediterranean climate, characterized by a dry summer with high temperatures and little rainfall.
+This explains the high complexity of truffle cultivation in its natural habitat, primarily because the optimal conditions for the symbiotic development of mycorrhizae are very specific in terms of water availability and nutrient abundance.

-Finding an appropriate irrigation regime and cultural treatments that allow for greater efficiency in the use of this resource under these Mediterranean conditions and better conservation of soil nutrients, both for the mycorrhization and growth phases, is one of the main challenges for truffle producers, given the variability and increasing scarcity of rainfall patterns in this area.
-Implementing irrigation programs based on plant sensing that take into account the potential negative impact of soil and atmospheric drought will be much more accurate than those based solely on soil moisture estimates.
+Finding an appropriate irrigation regime and cultivation practices that allow for greater efficiency in the use of this resource under these Mediterranean conditions and better conservation of soil nutrients, both for the mycorrhization and growth phases, is one of the main challenges for truffle producers, given the variability and increasing scarcity of rainfall in this area.
+Implementing irrigation programs based on plant sensing that take into account the potential negative impact of soil and atmospheric drought will be much more accurate than those based solely on estimating soil moisture.

-Thus, continuous monitoring of ecological and physiological variables that enable the monitoring of the holm oak-truffle relationship in response to soil and atmospheric drought is a fundamental challenge when establishing the irrigation requirements of truffle plantations.
+Thus, the continuous monitoring of ecological and physiological variables that allow the tracking of the holm oak-truffle relationship in response to soil and atmospheric drought is a fundamental challenge when establishing the irrigation needs of truffle plantations.

 Coordinators